How to Raise Your Credit Score

 Length of Credit History – The longer you have received credit the better.
 If you have little to no credit history you may consider opening a credit card, using it in amounts you can repay monthly so that you do not incur a high debt ratio and sticking to it.
 The longer you can do this the higher your credit history score should be.

 As always, if you have any questions, would like to discuss your financial challenges, or are just looking for advice, please call us at your convenience.
-As always, we are here to help and look forward to hearing from you.
+We are here to help and look forward to hearing from you.